Gervic/Technical-Cases/README.md

-In this repository, you'll find some of the technical I've developed using python to analyze data
+In this repository, you'll find some of the technical I've developed using python libraries